 Reinsurance premiums ceded and reinsurance recoveries on benefits and claims incurred are deductible from their respective revenue, benefit and expense accounts.
-Prepaid reinsurance premiums, included in other assets, are premiums that are paid in advance for future coverage.
 Amounts receivable and payable to reinsurers are offset for account settlement purposes for contracts where the right of offset exists, with net reinsurance receivables included in other assets and net reinsurance payables included in other liabilities.
 Reinsurance receivables and payables may include balances due from reinsurance companies paid and unpaid losses.
 Reinsurance terminations and recapture gains are recorded in other income.

-M. Accounts Payable and Other Liabilities
+L. Accounts Payable and Other Liabilities